fuuwille/zuord.js/web/docs/zuord/introduction/overview.md

 const output = zuord.merge({ a: 1 }, { b: 'text' } as const)
 // output: Zuord.Merge<[{ a: 1 }, { b: 'text' }]>
 ```

+## Type Normalization

+In Zuord's core, all types are wrapped with `Normalize` to provide a clear and simplified type representation.
+This normalization enables intelligent type inference, making complex types easier to understand and work with.

+By applying Normalize, Zuord ensures that types are presented in their most explicit form while maintaining full type accuracy and usability.